| |

 8. Kill Rip Destroy

-Another long lost minor thrash metal band of the eighties, Fantom Warrior
+Another long lost minor thrash metal band of the 1980s, Fantom Warior (sic)

 never had much of a chance to reach the ears of a casual listener.
 This is a